pingyuanwywh/An-LLM-driven-Mobile-Robot/README.md

-# JetRover — Autonomous Mobile Manipulation for Ground-Level Grasping
+# Autonomous Mobile Manipulation for Ground-Level Grasping

 > An LLM-driven mobile manipulator that takes a natural-language instruction, navigates to a target, and grasps it — closing the gap between meter-level position priors and centimeter-level grasping.